JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-native-artifacts.md

 ### Libraries and frameworks

-When building an Objective-C framework or a native library (shared or static), you may need to pack not just the classes of the current project, but also the classes of its dependencies into a single entity and export all these modules to it.
+When building an Objective-C framework or a native library (shared or static), you may need to pack not just the classes of the current project but also the classes of any other multiplatform module into a single entity and export all these modules to it.

 #### Library